...

 • Medical records or an independent medical review that illustrates the psychological harm you’ve suffered.

-If you claim for a UK GDPR breach at work with the help of a solicitor, they can help you build and support your case with different kinds of evidence.
+If you claim for a UK GDPR breach at work with the help of a solicitor, they can assist you with building and supporting your case with different kinds of evidence.
 Contact our team today to learn more.

 A man holding a cardboard box with white images of locks and keys floating out of it